-Black tar heroin is a dark-colored form of heroin that can be rock-like or sticky like roofing tar.
+Black tar heroin looks different than powder heroin.
+It is a dark-colored form of heroin that can be rock-like or sticky like roofing tar.
 During production, black tar heroin often is mixed, or “cut,” with low quality substances such as burned cornstarch or lactose.
 The substance generally is less refined and cheaper than conventional powder heroin.

 People who use black tar heroin usually smoke it or inject it after dissolving and diluting the drug.
 In most cases, black tar heroin is injected into veins, muscles or under the skin.
 But it can be heated on foil over an open flame and inhaled through a straw or similar device.
 The tar can also be mixed with water over heat and sprayed into the nose.

-Like conventional heroin, black tar heroin is associated with a host of physical complications, including soft tissue infections and vascular sclerosis, a condition that hardens arteries.
+Like other types of heroin, black tar heroin is associated with a host of physical complications, including soft tissue infections and vascular sclerosis, a condition that hardens arteries.
 People who frequently use the drug can experience mental health problems, withdrawals and addiction.

-Many treatment programs across the United States use evidence-based strategies to help wean people off black tar heroin and address psychological problems associated with its use.
+Many heroin rehab programs across the United States use evidence-based strategies to help wean people off black tar heroin and address psychological problems associated with its use.

 About 25 percent of patients in the study had health insurance, and many could not readily access care.
 Among the study’s participants, 43 percent were diagnosed with a mental health problem by a medical professional.
 Depression was the most common psychiatric disorder among black tar heroin users.